Sports in Karnataka: Kambala

+Kambala are a series of buffalo races contested in flooded paddy fields predominantly in coastal district of Dakshina Kannada.
+The sport involves pairs of bufalloes racing through waterlogged Paddy fields while guided by a Jockey.
+Historically organised as a post-harvest festival, modern Kambala competitions attract thousands of spectators.
+The Kambala of Kadri is a variant of the sport organised within the city's limits.
+Plikula Kambala is another Kambala event that is organised within the city of Mangaluru.

+Korikatta

+While Cockfighting is practiced across rural Karnataka, Korikatta or Kolikatta is a traditional contest involving specially bred roosters and is practiced in parts of coastal Karnataka, specially among the Tulu communities.
+A Mangaluru suburb is named Kadri Kambla after the cockfighting tradition.

+Popular sports

 Association Football

 Amidst of cricket, which is the most popular sport of Karnataka, football finds its way in the state and attracts good amount of spectators during Indian Super League games of the club, Bengaluru FC.
-The game is also popular in the districts of Ballari, Mangaluru, Kodagu and Belgavi...
+The game is also popular in the districts of Ballari, Mangaluru, Kodagu and Belagavi.

 State team

 Karnataka football team is a state team of Karnataka, which participates in Santosh Trophy.
-They have appeared in the Santosh Trophy finals 9 times, and have won the trophy 5 times.
-Prior to 1972, the team competed as 'Mysore'.
+They have appeared in the Santosh Trophy finals nine times, and have won the trophy five times.
+Prior to 1972, the team competed as 'Mysore', and were the first Indian football team to compete in the AFC Champions League Elite erstwhile 'Asian Champion Club Tournament', in its 1969 edition.
+They were also the first Indian team to score a goal, to win a game, to qualify for knockouts and finish fourth in Asia's premier club competition.

 Vinoth Kumar, Xavier Vijay Kumar, N.S.
 Manju, Kuppuswami Sampath, Shankar Sampingiraj, Karma Tsewang, Sanjeeva Uchil are the notable footballers from karnataka.
+The Dakshina Kannada District Football Association (DKDFA) annually organizes the Independence Day Cup, which is played on Independence Day at district football grounds adjacent to Nehru Maidan.
+Schools and colleges from across Dakshina Kannada, Udupi and Kodagu districts participate and the matches are conducted under seven categories for children and young adults in education.

 Club football

-Bengaluru FC is by far one of the most successful football Club in not only Karnataka but India, after having won six titles in short span.
-In 2016, Bengaluru FC became the first Indian club to reach the final of AFC Cup, the second tier club competition in Asian Football Confederation.
+Bengaluru FC is by far one of the most successful football Club in not only Karnataka but among entire Indian subcontinent, after having won six titles in short span.
+In 2016, Bengaluru FC became the first South Asian as well as first Indian club to reach the final of AFC Cup, the second tier club competition in Asian Football Confederation.
 The club so far has won 2 I-League titles, 1 Indian Super League title, 2 Federation Cup titles, 1 Super Cup and 1 Durand Cup title.

 Before Bengaluru FC, institutional clubs such as HAL SC and ITI participated in Indian club football leagues.
 Other notable clubs from Bengaluru include FC Bengaluru United, Ozone FC & South United FC, which participate in I-League Second Division.
 Notable clubs from other districts include FC Mangalore and Kodagu FC which participated in Bangalore Super Division.